jfhector/cheat-sheets/example_components_and_patterns/atoms/checkbox.md

 * discovering with a screen reader on hover or touch (on mobile)
   * See Scott O'Hara below on how to solve this
 * Windows HCM
+* O'Hara's articles seem to suggest checkboxes and radios can be restyled pretty well (rather than being hidden, or re-implemented completely using ARIA)

 ## Master implementation